Holly Marie Combs

-Holly Marie Combs Ryan (born December 3, 1973) is an American actress and producer.
-She is known for her roles as Kimberly Brock in the CBS series Picket Fences (1992–1996), Piper Halliwell in The WB series Charmed (1998–2006) and Ella Montgomery in the Freeform series Pretty Little Liars (2010–2017).
+Holly Marie Combs Ryan (born December 3, 1973) is an American actress.
+She gained recognition for playing Kimberly Brock in the CBS series Picket Fences (1992–1996) and had her first leading film role in the slasher Dr. Giggles (1992).
+The former earned her a Young Artist Award and a Screen Actors Guild Award nomination.

+Her breakthrough came with the leading role of Piper Halliwell in the WB fantasy drama series Charmed (1998–2006), which introduced her to a wider audience.
+After appearing in a number of television films, she returned to attention with the role of Ella Montgomery in the Freeform drama thriller series Pretty Little Liars (2010–2017).
+Her other projects include a 2015 Great American Country travel documentary series with Charmed costar Shannen Doherty, and a podcast titled House of Halliwell (2024–present).

 Early life

 Combs was born in San Diego, California, and is of Irish descent.
 At the time of her birth, her mother, Lauralei Combs was 15 years old, and her father was 17.
 Combs' biological parents married, but the two split up after two years, feeling they were too young to make a marriage work.

 While Combs was learning to walk, she fell and hit her head on a marble table, resulting in a noticeable 'split' at the top of her right eyebrow.
 She lived in many different homes with her mother, near the beach in San Diego, often having very little privacy, while her mother attempted to pursue an acting career.
 When Combs was seven, she and her mother moved to New York City where she spent most of her growing years.
 Combs was 12 when her mother married her stepfather.
 In New York City, Combs attended Beekman Hill Elementary and then the Professional Children's School.
 In an interview when she was in Sydney, Australia, for Supanova Expo, she said that she was a certified scuba diver at 13.